 What is Economic Substance Regulations?

 The UAE is a member of the OECD Inclusive Framework.
-As a result, the EU assessed the UAE’s tax framework, through European Union (“EU”) Code of Conduct Group on Business Taxation.
-Therefore, to obtain a better rating, and improve operations, the UAE introduced a Resolution on the Economic Substance.
+As a result, the EU assessed the UAE’s tax framework, through the European Union (“EU”) Code of Conduct Group on Business Taxation.
+Therefore, to obtain a better rating, and improve operations, the UAE introduced a Resolution on the Economic Substance by implementing Economic Substance Regulations in UAE.
 Hence, the ESR guidelines came into force via Cabinet of Ministers Resolution No.31 of 2019, the “Regulations” on 30 April 2019.
 The guidance that provides further clarity on the application of the Regulations -ESR was issued on 11 September 2019.
 Also, the Regulations require UAE onshore and free zone companies and other UAE business forms that carry out any of the “Relevant Activities” listed below to maintain an adequate “economic presence” in the UAE relative to the activities they undertake.

 - Banking Business